Space Maintainers Explained: Why They’re Crucial for Your Child’s Dental Health?

 What Is A Space Maintainer?

-A space maintainer, not to be confused with an orthodontic expander, is a dental appliance used to maintain or save space when baby teeth are lost too early.
+A space maintainer is a dental device that holds a gap open in your mouth.
+It’s different from an orthodontic expander.
+We use space maintainers when a baby tooth falls out too soon.
 This simple but effective device can prevent you and your child from creating larger orthodontic issues down the road.

 When Do You Need A Space Maintainer?

-When a child loses their baby teeth too early, the permanent 1st molar will shift forward into the space and the unerupted teeth will be blocked from erupting.
+If a child loses their baby teeth prematurely, the permanent first molar may move forward, blocking the eruption of unerupted teeth.
 This in turn leads to a more complicated orthodontic treatment namely by increasing treatment times to reopen the space or by requiring permanent tooth extractions if caught too late.

-In this example, a space maintainer called a lower lingual holding arch was placed to hold the permanent first molars from shifting forward and causing severe crowding.
+To prevent the permanent first molars from shifting forward and causing severe crowding, the dentist used a space maintainer or a lower lingual holding arch.
 Typically, these appliances will need to stay in for several years until the permanent teeth have erupted or are close to erupting.

 Types Of Space Maintainers

 There are many different types of space maintainers, including Nance appliances, lower lingual holding arches, and unilateral space maintainers.
-Typically these appliances are placed by your orthodontist or pediatric dentist.
+Your orthodontist or pediatric dentist usually places these appliances.
 These appliances are very safe and are not painful to have in the mouth, so there is absolutely nothing to fear.

 Final Thoughts